 A Super Strong Hidden Goalpost Solution for Bi-Fold and Sliding Doors

-Ultraspan technology, hidden inside the Ultrasky roof eaves beam absorbs the roof's deflection to support door spans up to 6.5m for a minimalist grand designs look.
+Hidden inside the Ultrasky Roof, Classic Roof and Livinroof, the goalpost absorbs the roof's deflection to support door spans up to 6.5m for a minimalist grand designs look.

-The goalpost is designed to be encased within corner columns or posts and hidden completely in the internal insulated pelmet within the Ultrasky roof.
+The goalpost is designed to be encased within corner columns or posts and hidden completely in the internal insulated pelmet within the Ultrasky Roof, Classic Roof and Livinroof.

 The integrated goalpost is designed to work with bottom running bi-folding doors to a maximum span of up to 6.5m.